sa2c/sunpyter/README.md

 5. Do what you need to do, but **please do not close the terminal yet**.

 6. At the end, to make sure that the resources on Sunbird are released, press `Ctrl+C` in the terminal window.
-Pressing the "Quit" button in the Jupyter notebooks is also a good idea.

 7. You can now close the terminal.